 Bojayá: Caught in the Crossfire - Film Screening and Discussion

 When the Colombia peace agreement was passed in 2016, it was met with widespread relief and hailed as a major step towards stable and lasting peace in the country.
 However, there was also considerable concern about its viability.
-Built into the peace agreement were a number of transitional justice mechanisms which aimed to seek justice yet still enable as many combatants as possible to reintegrate into society.
-Although peace was a priority, many felt that this arrangement was too lenient and lacked accountability for crimes committed during the conflict, and transitional justice has become a clear dividing line in the country.
+Built into the peace agreement were a number of transitional justice mechanisms which aimed to seek justice yet still enable as many combatants as possible to reintegrate into a post-conflict society.
+Although peace was a priority, many felt that this arrangement was too lenient and lacked accountability for crimes committed during the conflict.
+Transitional justice became a clear dividing line.

 This film was produced and made available to GCP by Fine Point Films.

 Leyner Palacios Asprilla founded the “Committee for the Rights of Victims of Bojayá”, which united 34 semi-autonomous Emberá Amerindian communities and 18 Afro-Colombian communities, and gave a voice to over 11,000 victims of the Colombian conflict.
 Palacios Asprilla’s role with the Committee allowed him to represent Bojayá’s massacre victims during the peace negotiations between the FARC and the Colombian government.
 He was recently named as the Secretary General for the Interethic Truth Commission of the Pacific.

 Colleen Duggan is the head of the Governance and Justice program at the International Development Research Centre.
 Before joining IDRC, Colleen worked for more than a decade with the UN High Commissioner for Human Rights and UN Development Program in Colombia, Guatemala, El Salvador, and New York, where she was involved in security sector reform, transitional justice, human rights, and peacebuilding.
 She has published works on early warning and conflict prevention, gender and transitional justice, and the evaluation of peacebuilding initiatives.